Binance Market Update (2022-07-21)

 Binance

-The global cryptocurrency market cap now stands at $1.03T, down by -5.21% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.05T, down by -0.93% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include NMR, ENS, and ATOM, up by 29%, 11%, and 8%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include NMR, ENS, and CRV, up by 30%, 21%, and 15%, respectively.

 Top stories of the day: